 As a publicly funded initiative, evaluation and research of Active Launceston has been a priority.
 Evaluation findings have provided valuable insights into the benefits of the program to participants, stakeholders, students and the broader community.
-Active Launceston formed the basis of a Master’s Thesis, has been published in peer-reviewed literature numerous times and has also been presented at numerous local, national and international conferences.
+Active Launceston formed the basis of a Master’s Thesis, has been published in peer-reviewed literature numerous times and has also been presented at a number of local, national and international conferences.
+The evidence behind the success of Active Launceston has informed a larger body of work across the community sector in health promotion and preventive health care projects.
 Please see the infographic here or listed citations for further details.

 Byrne, L., Ogden, K. and Auckland, S. (2014) Knowledge in Action - Engaging Australia, Chapter 2, Cambridge Scholars Newcastle pp. 35-52.